 Want to change the world?
 There's no better place to begin than in the high school classroom.
 If you're ready to inspire young adults and help them discover what gives them meaning, choosing one or multiple of the following concentrations may be the right path for you:

 Want to change the world?
-There's no better place to begin than in the high school classroom.
-If you're ready to inspire young adults and help them discover what gives them meaning, choosing one or multiple of the following At a time when teens are cementing their interests and identities, you can prepare them to become world leaders for social change, engage them in diverse classroom topics and discussions, and inspire communities through positive activism.
+If you're ready to inspire young adults and help them discover what gives them meaning, by choosing one or multiple of the following concentrations, you can prepare them to become world leaders for social change, engage them in diverse classroom topics and discussions, and inspire communities through positive activism.

 Champlain's program has been structured to equip teachers to rise to the educational challenges of tomorrow while imparting historical knowledge, encouraging healthy communication and expression, and exploring the possibilities of math.
 You'll have the option to apply for a middle-grades endorsement through concentration pairings, or may choose to minor in topics like Computer Science, Social Justice, Global Studies, or Psychology.
 Tailoring the Education degree equips students to bring a passion for knowledge, creativity, and equal access to education into any classroom.